Best practices for Azure RBAC

 Using Azure RBAC, you can segregate duties within your team and grant only the amount of access to users that they need to perform their jobs.
 Instead of giving everybody unrestricted permissions in your Azure subscription or resources, you can allow only certain actions at a particular scope.

-For information about how to add role assignments, see Add or remove Azure role assignments using the Azure portal.
+For information about how to assign roles, see Assign Azure roles using the Azure portal.

 Limit the number of subscription owners

 You should have a maximum of 3 subscription owners to reduce the potential for breach by a compromised owner.
 This recommendation can be monitored in Azure Security Center.
 For other identity and access recommendations in Security Center, see Security recommendations - a reference guide.

 To protect privileged accounts from malicious cyber-attacks, you can use Azure Active Directory Privileged Identity Management (PIM) to lower the exposure time of privileges and increase your visibility into their use through reports and alerts.
 PIM helps protect privileged accounts by providing just-in-time privileged access to Azure AD and Azure resources.
 Access can be time bound after which privileges are revoked automatically.

 For more information, see What is Azure AD Privileged Identity Management?.